shawn-sandy/ideas/projects/code-clipper/README.md

 }
 ```

-* Add the clipboard.js script link to your page above the `</body>` using the following shortcode; this will link to `https://cdnjs.cloudflare.com/ajax/libs/clipboard.js/2.0.4/clipboard.min.js`
+- Add the clipboard.js script link to your page above the `</body>` using the following shortcode; this will link to the CDN

 ``` html
 <body>